Glenn Kweh: Tampines Rovers

 On 7 January 2023, Glenn moved to Tampines Rovers after he completed his compulsory national services obligation.
 He scored his first goal for the club 15 August 2023 in a 3–1 win over Balestier Khalsa.

 On 18 September 2024, Glenn make his AFC Champions League Two debut in a 4–2 lost to Thailand club Bangkok United.
 On 24 October, he assisted twice helping his team to a 3–3 draw to Vietnamese club Nam Định.

 On 19 October 2025, Glenn scored a brace in a 3–3 league draw to Balestier Khalsa.
 He scored his first AFC Champions League Two goals against Korean club Pohang Steelers on 6 November at the Pohang Steel Yard stadium where he ran from his half and slotting the ball right in between the goalkeeper legs.

+Lion City Sailors

+On 14 July 2026, it was announced that Glenn would join Lion City Sailors from Tampines Rovers on a two-year contract.

 International career

 Glenn was first called up to the Singapore national team in 2022, for the friendly against Kuwait on 1 June 2022 and the AFC Asian Cup Qualifiers against Kyrgyzstan, Tajikistan, and Myanmar on 8, 11, and 14 June 2022 respectively.
 Glenn made his international debut on 1 June 2022 against Kuwait in the 60th minute, replacing Ikhsan Fandi.

 Glenn was also included in the 2022 VFF Tri-Nations Series tournament against Vietnam and India on 21 and 24 September.

-During the international friendly match against both Oceania countries, Papua New Guinea and Solomon Islands in June 2023, Glenn was shift down to play at left back under head coach Takayuki Nishigaya.
+During the international friendly match against both Oceania countries, Papua New Guinea and Solomon Islands in June 2023, Glenn was shifted down to play at left back under head coach Takayuki Nishigaya.

+On 13 November 2025, Glenn scored a brace in a 3–2 lost to Thailand in a friendly match.